nitedani/vite-plugin-angular/README.md

 - Fast live-reload, both in browser and server
 - Easy SSR(optional) using [vite-plugin-ssr](https://vite-plugin-ssr.com/), [filesystem routing](https://vite-plugin-ssr.com/filesystem-routing), [layout components](https://vite-plugin-ssr.com/layouts)
 - In development mode, it uses [SWC](https://swc.rs/) and the Angular JIT compiler in the browser to keep it fast.
-- In build mode, it uses the Angular AOT compiler to produce small bundles.
+- In build mode, it uses [esbuild](https://esbuild.github.io/) and the Angular AOT compiler to produce small bundles.

 Examples:
 - [A simple example](./examples/simple/)